dmksnnk/blog/content/blog/webview/index.md

 ![Application architecture](webview_architecture.png#center)

-There will be a webserver that will do all the heavy-lifting.
+There will be a web server that will do all the heavy lifting.
-We will do server-side rendring using HTML templates and try to avoid JavaScript as much as possible.
-We will use plain HTML forms and the webserser will be responsible for all the logic.
+We will do server-side rendering using HTML templates and try to avoid JavaScript as much as possible.
+We will use plain HTML forms, and the web server will be responsible for all the logic.
 Also, it will serve us assets, like CSS and images.

-The webview itself will be just a view.
+The Webview itself will be just a view.
 No Electron required.

 ## Showing the window

-Starting up with webview is pretty simple.
-Here is a code to run a new window with a title and specific size:
+Starting up with Webview is pretty simple.
+Here's the code to run a new window with a title and specific size:

 ```go